premdav/premdav/README.md

 #### [Work Github Account](https://github.com/preston-m-davis)

 ### Outside of work I can be found
-- building things with new technologies and learning
+- Traveling to and exploring new places
-- traveling to and exploring new places
+- Building Outbnd Collective - a collaborative travel planning and journal application

 ### Tools I use every day
 #### Keyboards: